Tokyo Story: Production

-Tokyo Story was inspired by the 1937 American film Make Way for Tomorrow, directed by Leo McCarey.
-Noda initially suggested the plot of the older film to Ozu, who hadn't seen it.
+Tokyo Story was inspired by the 1937 American film Make Way for Tomorrow, directed by Leo McCarey, which it loosely adapts to the Japanese context and Ozu’s style.
+Noda, a long-time collaborator of Ozu, initially suggested the plot of the older film to Ozu, who had not seen it.
 Noda remembered it from its initial release in Japan.
-Both films depict an elderly couple and their problems with their family and both films depict the couple travelling to visit their children.
-Differences include the older film taking place in Depression-era US with the couple's problem being economical and Tokyo Story taking place in post-war Japan, where the problems are more cultural and emotional.
-The two films also end differently.
+Both films depict an elderly couple, their problems with family and travelling to visit their children.
+Differences include the older film taking place in Depression-era US, with the couple's problem being economical and Tokyo Story taking place in post-war Japan, where the problems are cultural and emotional.
+The films end differently.
 David Bordwell wrote that Ozu "re-cast" the original film instead of adapting it.

-The script was developed by Yasujirō Ozu and his long-time collaborator Kōgo Noda over a period of 103 days in a ryokan called Chigasakikan in Chigasaki, Kanagawa.
+The script was developed by Ozu and Noda over a period of 103 days in a ryokan called Chigasakikan in Chigasaki, Kanagawa.
 Ozu, Noda and cinematographer Yūharu Atsuta scouted locations in Tokyo and Onomichi for another month before shooting started.
-Shooting and editing the film took place from July to October 1953.
+Shooting and editing took place from July to October 1953.
 Filming locations were in Tokyo (Adachi, Chūō, Taitō and Chiyoda), Onomichi, Atami and Osaka.
 Among the major cast members only Ryū, Hara and Kagawa participated in the Onomichi location.
 All indoor scenes, except those at the Tokyo Station waiting area and in a passenger car, were shot at the Shochiku Ōfuna Studio in Kamakura, Kanagawa.
 Ozu used the same film crew and actors he had worked with for many years.
-Actor Chishū Ryū said that Ozu was always happiest when finishing the final draft of a script and that there were never any changes to the final draft.
+Actor Chishū Ryū said Ozu was always happiest when finishing the final draft of a script and there were never any changes to the final draft.